Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/buildmaster-upgrading/buildmaster-upgrade-2026.md

 ### Upgrading from BuildMaster 2025
 :::(Info)
-If you're upgrading from BuildMaster2025, upgrading to BuildMaster 2026 should be relatively easy.
+If you're upgrading from BuildMaster 2025, upgrading to BuildMaster 2026 should be relatively easy.
 :::

 If there are issues, you can rollback to BuildMaster 2025 without restoring your database.